ManiacUrgency42/csha-ai-agent/README.md

 #### 2.2.2 Rank BM25

-Uses Okapi BM25 to retrieve the top “k” most relevant document “id” keys.
+Uses Okapi BM25 to retrieve the top “k” most relevant document and returns their “id” keys.

 ## 3 Prompt Augmentation